rancher/rancher.github.io/rancher/configuration/settings/index.md

 By default, the [catalog]({{site.baseurl}}/rancher/catalog/) is populated with templates from the Rancher Catalog [repository](https://github.com/rancher/rancher-catalog).

 An admin has the ability to add or remove catalogs to Rancher.
 Adding a catalog is as simple as adding a catalog name and the git URL.
-The correct format of the girl URL can be found [here](https://git-scm.com/docs/git-clone#_git_urls_a_id_urls_a).
+The correct format of the git URL can be found [here](https://git-scm.com/docs/git-clone#_git_urls_a_id_urls_a).
 Whenever you add a catalog entry, it will be immediately available in your catalog.

 If you want to create your own private catalog to add, the git repository must be set up in a [specific format]({{site.baseurl}}/rancher/catalog/#creating-private-catalogs).